petermacp/mlw.public.health.group/README.md

     writing to your professional colleagues
   - ***Do not*** send “reply-all” emails, unless everyone in the email group needs to read your response.
-  - Be mindful when forwarding emails - did the orginal sender want to have their email sent to someone else?
+  - Be mindful when forwarding emails - did the original sender want to have their email sent to someone else?
   - Make sure email addressed are spelled correctly, and beware of autocompleting addresses - check the “To” and “CC” lists twice